City of Angels (film): Development

 Director Brad Silberling praised Wim Wenders' 1987 Franco-German film Wings of Desire, calling it "truly the most incredible cinematic experience of observation of human detail".
 Silberling, while acknowledging Wenders' film was meant as a tribute to West Berlin, remarked that it became "a larger human discussion".
 In 1989, at the initiative of producer Dawn Steel, her company reached out to Wenders to purchase the rights for an adaptation.
 However, production was delayed, as Steel took the project to The Walt Disney Company and Turner Entertainment before finally settling at Warner Bros.
+Pictures.
 Silberling secured the position of director after his success with the 1995 film adaptation of Casper.

 While Steel's husband Charles Roven said she "felt that there was another movie in the idea for Wings of Desire", screenplay drafts by various authors dissatisfied her.
 She subsequently selected Dana Stevens as screenwriter.
 Stevens professed admiration for Wenders' original and believed she could "capture its essence", while reconsidering its nonlinear narrative.
 She also defended the California setting, saying "Los Angeles is metaphorically more representative of America than any other city ...
 It has every personality, and I like the idea of angels being among all these different ethnic cultures".

 San Francisco Public Library was a filming location.

 Star Nicolas Cage said that moving the setting from Berlin in the time of the Wall to Los Angeles demanded story changes, with heavier focus on romance.
 Silberling and Cage noted the project followed other angel-themed films, such as Michael and The Preacher's Wife, both released in 1996.
 They were unimpressed with these earlier films, and drew angel wings in the City of Angels screenplay to identify parts they felt needed improvement.

 Though Silberling did not use the black-and-white the angels see in the original Wings of Desire and Faraway, So Close!, the remake does borrow the idea of angels inhabiting libraries.
 Wenders and his crew also developed the costume design of overcoats for angels, with Wenders telling Silberling they experimented with costumes during production before deciding on this look.
 The ending of the story was altered, so Maggie is killed, a less happy conclusion than the original.
 Silberling equated this to a scene in Wings of Desire where the angel protagonist goes to the side of a motorcyclist near death.

 Silberling claimed there was minimal supervision from Warner Bros. throughout writing and filming, due to priority given to the Batman film franchise.
 City of Angels was the last film produced by Steel and Roven before her death, and it is dedicated to her.